Unkown2012/DexSerializer2/README.md

 - ScriptWare
 - Synapse X
 - Elysian

+Back then, the saveinstance scripts were horrible.
+The best one that Synapse had was the rerumu one which was so slow and inaccurate.

 The options in this serializer is also what UNC's saveinstance is based of, due to ScriptWare using this as its primary saveinstance implementation.